Open Burns

 Open Burn Window and Regulations

 Open burning is regulated by the Division of Air Quality (DAQ).
-There are statewide rules in place that regulate open burning activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQS) are met.
+The state regulates open burning activities to help minimize air pollutants and ensure that the National Ambient Air Quality Standards (NAAQS) are met.
 Recent modifications to these rules change the open burn periods and include a statewide requirement to obtain a permit from the local fire department prior to burning.

-Applicants who live in the City of Orem are required to complete the open burn permit application on the DAQ Website or here is the direct link to the form.
-After the application is completed and submitted, a copy of the application will be sent electronically to the Orem Fire Department, now the permit is valid.
+Applicants who live in the City of Orem are required to complete the open burn permit application on the DAQ Website or by using the direct link found here.
+After the application is completed and submitted, a copy of the application will be sent electronically to the Orem Fire Department to validate the permit.

-Residential burn season for The City of Orem starts on April 1st and ends on May 31st and in the fall beginning September 15th thru October 31st.
+Residential burn season for The City of Orem starts on April 1st and ends on May 31st, and in the fall, beginning September 15th through October 31st.

 1. Spring Open Burn window is March 30 to May 30th.

-1. Fall Open Burn window is September 15 to October 30th.
+1. The Fall Open Burn window is September 15 to October 30th.

 Can i have a fire in my backyard?